-Virology, the 2nd album from Symphony of Pain, is due for release on the 9th November 2018.
+'Virology' the 2nd album from Symphony of Pain, is due for release as a download in March 2019.
 The album contains 10 tracks and is a dramatic rollercoaster of songs from the opening track titled My Laboratory which bursts into life with thunder, arcing electricity and clanking machinery.
 The song celebrates the 200th anniversary of the first publishing of Frankenstein as man endeavours to create life from death.
 Track 2 Darkling takes place aboard a galleon and you will feel as though you are actually aboard the vessel as the opening sequence unfolds on the high seas.
 Other tracks take a more political stance such as Virus, Futile and War Machine which depict the insanity of the human race as it seeks to destroy itself while political parties around the globe spread fear and mistrust, pain and misery fuelling the hatred as they seek to keep control, money and power.
 There is also some naughty fun to be found in the 5th track Green Eyes as a ménage à trois takes place involving a mysterious and beautiful green eyed girl and a chance meeting on a dark winter's night.
 Virology features some incredibly gifted guest musicians in Johanne James (Drums) from Threshold and Kyrbgrinder, Jiaxin Lloyd Webber (Cello) and Latana Phoung (Mezzo-Soprano) alongside the outstanding talents of the Band in Tracie Law, Pam Chowhan, Mark Bloxsidge and Jonas Costa.
 Virology is a formidable and in every way better follow up to Hydeology, which received so many favourable reviews from the press.
-A limited edition CD with foreboding artwork and a 12-page lyric booklet will be available from this site only.
+A limited edition CD with foreboding artwork and a 12-page lyric booklet will be available from this site only for Symphomaniacs.

 Jonas has experience in Classical, Metal, Blues style and had considerable success with Portuguese Folk Group Citania.
 He brings a wealth of experience with the perfect blend of classical training and metal guitar playing.
 He will be recording the guitar tracks for the forthcoming album Virology.